mhahn2003/bc21/README.md

 ### To-do list

-- **we just need much better exploration code**
-- Still breaks on the wander points for some reason
 - Politician
     - Concentrate patrolling on the side where the attacks come from
     - Assist politicians can also flank maybe?